EMRA Virtual Open House

 Krysta has years of experience as Voiceover Talent with a unique background in Audio Description narration.
 Her credits include Empire (FOX), Independent Lens (PBS), Barbie’s Dreamhouse Adventures (Netflix), and Around The Way (Hulu) among others.

-Isaac Rohr, studio manager
+Isaac Rohr, studio coordinator

 Mixing & Mastering Engineer